-The majority of milk produced by Tanzanian livestock producers is for home consumption (MALF, 2016), and therefore households generally use little in the way of external inputs, and devote little in the way of household resources (e.g. labour, land) to improved dairy production practices.
-Commercialization, through increasing cash revenue from milk sales, offers potential for promoting input use and upgrading of dairy production practices, including adoption of improved breeds, home production of improved fodders, or purchases of supplemental feeds and livestock services (e.g. reproductive or health related services).
-Various survey based studies have found that households that are integrated with (input or output) markets exhibit higher levels of technical efficiency (Henderson et al. 2017), especially when they produce for sale as opposed to home consumption (Hammond et al. 2017).
-Because such production practices are associated with lower GHG emissions intensities, promoting their adoption is a strategy for reducing the carbon footprint (CF) of the dairy sector.
-Furthermore, these practices, by increasing milk yield per unit animal and land, may also reduce pressures on grazing lands and forest encroachment, thereby contributing to land degradation neutrality.
-Despite this, the Tanzanian dairy sector is still largely characterized by traditional producers relying on little use of inputs, and with the vast majority owning indigenous cattle breeds (NBS, 2016).
-The main reasons for lack of adoption of improved production practices in the literature relate to the costs and risk associated with doing so.
+The majority of milk produced by Tanzanian livestock producers is for home consumption (MALF, 2016), and therefore households generally use few external inputs, and allocate few household resources (e.g. labour, land) to improve dairy production practices.
+Commercialization, through increasing cash revenue from milk sales, offers potential for promoting input use and upgrading of dairy production practices, including adoption of improved breeds, home production of nutritious fodders, or purchases of supplemental feeds and livestock services (e.g. reproductive or health-related services).
+Various empirical studies have found that households that are integrated with (input or output) markets exhibit higher levels of technical efficiency (Henderson et al. 2017), especially when they produce for sale as opposed to home consumption (Hammond et al. 2017).
+Often production practices hat increase resource use efficiency are associated with lower GHG emissions intensities, and therefore promoting their adoption can be a strategy for reducing the carbon footprint (CF) of the dairy sector.
+Furthermore, these practices, by increasing milk yield per unit animal and land, may also reduce pressures on grazing lands and forest encroachment, thereby contributing to land degradation neutrality (Brandt et al. 2018).
+The Tanzanian dairy sector is however still largely characterized by producers who rely on little use of inputs, and with the vast majority owning indigenous cattle breeds (NBS, 2016).
+The main reasons for lack of adoption of improved production practices in the literature relate to the costs and risk associated with doing so (Refs needed).